Planning Intern- Spring 2020

 - Strong data, analytical research, and mapping skills and ability to conduct in-depth research using NYC data sources, U.S. Census and ACS data & others

-- Experience with design software, including Adobe Creative Suite (InDesign, Illustrator, Photoshop)
+- Experience using design software Adobe Creative Suite (InDesign, Illustrator, Photoshop) for graphic production (maps and analysis)

 - Ability to work both independently and collaboratively, and to successfully manage multiple projects